imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/safe-data-transfer-between-secure-and-insecure-sd-cards-offline.md

 7. Safely transfer files onto the secure SD card.
 8. Plug in SD card to Air-Gapped machine.

-### Footnotes
+**Footnotes**
 1 - It is unclear what this sentence means.
+Can you help me understand what this is saying?